 JH: But the savings from any functions or roles that have been offshored wouldn't really be significant, would they?

 KW: The differential (labor cost arbitrage) between the total annual compensation cost for a local employee in a high cost location (e.g. the US, western Europe, Japan, etc.) and an offshore worker is just too great to ignore.

-Animal Pharm will discuss process automation and digital solutions in greater depth with Kris Wadia in the next installment of the interview.
-This will be published next week at www.animalpharmnews.com.
+Animal Pharm also discussed process automation and digital solutions in great depth with Kris Wadia in the next installment of the interview.

 Let's do the arithmetic.
 Payroll typically comprises 70% of the cost base (excluding manufacturing) for any company.
 Let's assume half of the roles can be offshored and labor cost arbitrage savings are 75%.
 That works out to a bottom line reduction of over 25% not including additional savings from the reduced need for office space and infrastructure.

 JH: How easy is it to push through offshoring strategies?
 Don't governments and employee unions oppose these sorts of plans?
 And can management risk a large number of experienced employees being made redundant and the rest continually worried about their job security?